Make an easy Crock Pot peach cobbler with cake mix and two other ingredients! The dessert is ready in a few hours with no work at all.

 - 1 box cake mix

 - Empty the cans of peaches with the syrup in to a 4 or 6 quart slow cooker.

 - Top with the cake mix.

-- Dot the cake mix with the butter.
+- Cut up the butter and dot the cake mix with the butter.

 - Cook on high for 2-3 hours or until the cake is done.